-The method for considering archaeological resources when establishing the APE was established in accordance with Attachment B and Stipulation VI.A of the Section 106 PA.
-The APE includes the area of ground to be disturbed before, during, and after project construction as well as during operations.
+The APE for archaeological resources was established in accordance with Attachment B and Stipulation VI.A of the Section 106 PA.
+The archaeological APE includes the area of ground to be disturbed before, during, and after project construction as well as during operations.
 This area includes, but is not limited to, excavation for the vertical and horizontal profiles of the alignment, station location footprints, light maintenance facility (LMF) footprint, grading, cut and fill, easements, staging/laydown areas, utility relocation, temporary or permanent roadway modifications, infrastructure demolition, biological mitigation areas, and all permanent rights-of-way (i.e., the project footprint).
-In areas where project activities would take place below the surface, the vertical extent of the APE extends to the anticipated depth of these activities.
-The vertical extent of the APE was delineated in coordination with project engineers and includes maximum depth of ground disturbance for various project components.
+In areas where project activities would take place below the surface, the vertical extent of the archaeological APE extends to the anticipated depth of these activities.
+The vertical archaeological APE was delineated in coordination with project engineers and includes maximum depth of ground disturbance for various project components.